 As well as the number of vehicles that can be connected along an LV feeder, it is also important to understand how their distribution along the LV feeder impacts on the maximum numbers.
 Two assessments were carried out to determine the maximum number of vehicles that could be connected along a feeder; firstly with the vehicles equally spaced and secondly with the vehicles randomly distributed.
 The assessment with the random distributions was repeated 10,000 different times for each number of vehicles and therefore shows the probability that the limits will be exceeded depending on the vehicle distribution.

-These assessments were completed as per the assessments described previously (section 0) and considering the background harmonic voltage distortion levels shown in of the final report, (appendix 1).
+These assessments were completed as per the assessments described previously (section 2.5.3) and considering the background harmonic voltage distortion levels shown in Table 2-6.